tomasvdw/docs/s2x-legacy-trade.md

-# Step by Step guide for a 1:1 SegWit2x and SegWit1x with minimal trust
+# Step by Step guide for a 1:1 swap SegWit2x and SegWit1x with minimal trust

 This is a guide to exchange SegWit1X and SegWit2x 1:1 without 3rd party and with minimal trust.